Marketing strategy: Resource-based view (RBV)

 After more than two decades of advancements in marketing strategy and in the resource-based view paradigm, Cacciolatti & Lee (2016) proposed a novel resource-advantage theory based framework that builds on those organizational capabilities that are relevant to marketing strategy and shows how they have an effect on firm performance.
 The capabilities-performance model proposed by Cacciolatti & Lee (2016) illustrates the mechanism whereby market orientation, strategic orientation, and organizational power moderate the capabilities-performance relationship.
-Such a logic of analysis was implicit in the original formulation of RA theory and although it was taken into consideration by several scholars, it was never been articulated explicitly and tested empirically.
+Such a logic of analysis was implicit in the original formulation of RA theory and although it was taken into consideration by several scholars, it has never been articulated explicitly and tested empirically.

 In the resource-based view, strategists select the strategy or competitive position that best exploits the internal resources and capabilities relative to external opportunities.
 Given that strategic resources represent a complex network of inter-related assets and capabilities, organizations can adopt many possible competitive positions.
 Although scholars debate the precise categories of competitive positions that are used, there is general agreement, within the literature, that the resource-based view is much more flexible than Porter's prescriptive approach to strategy formulation.

 Hooley et al., suggest the following classification of competitive positions: